-Many exciting fundraising developments have been confirmed for us recently.
+There are so many exciting fundraising developments going on that we’re struggling to keep up with you all!
 We would like to say a massive thanks to absolutely everyone involved in all of the below.
 Fundraising can make a big difference to our charity and what we’re able to do.

 We have already received a substantial amount of money in the way of fundraising from a series of excellent CDL events.
 This included almost £5700 from their Great Manchester Run effort alone, and their Christmas raffle raised over £1200 for us as well.
 Their next challenge is a Born Survivor event in May, and you can donate to the team here.

-Glen receives support from our Carers Support Service and this year he will be running The Great Manchester Run 10k for us.
+Glen receives support from our Carers Support Service and this year he will be running Stockport 10k for us.
 Glen said: “Stockport Mind are a charity close to my heart since I became my wife’s full time Carer last year.”
 Glen’s training is going well, running three times per week, and you can donate to his effort here.
-This event takes place on 20th May.

 The Kingsway School